Impact of momentum-dependent drag coefficient on energy loss of charm and bottom quarks in QGP: Summary and discussions

 \section{Summary and discussions}

 We have presented a comprehensive analysis of the drag coefficient within the framework of the Fokker–Planck equation.
 The momentum dependence of the heavy-quark scattering rate has been incorporated by modeling the energy loss parameters as functions of momentum.
-The resulting drag coefficient has been compared with that obtained using a simplified model based on constant energy loss terms.
+The resulting drag coefficient has been compared with that obtained using a simplified model based on constant coefficients.
 Our findings have indicated that considering linear momentum-dependent terms into the drag calculation has allowed for a more accurate identification of both radiative and collisional energy losses for particle distribution in momentum space.
 The calculated \( R_{AA} \) values have shown improved agreement with experimental data.
 Furthermore, the results have demonstrated that energy loss increases with particle momentum, with the enhancement being more pronounced in radiative energy loss.
-An analysis of bottom (b) and charm (c) quarks has revealed that radiative energy loss dominates for c quarks, whereas collisional energy loss is more significant for b quarks due to their higher mass.
+An analysis of bottom and charm quarks has revealed that radiative energy loss dominates for c quarks, whereas collisional energy loss is more significant for b quarks due to their higher mass.
 However, accurately determining the free parameters in the evolution of b quarks has remained challenging because of limited experimental data.
 With more experiments in the future and an expanded dataset for b quark, we will be able to accurately determine the momentum-dependent coefficients.
-This will allow for a more precise quantification of the influence of heavy particle momentum on their energy loss.\\ We emphasize that the present work should be regarded as a transparent baseline for identifying momentum-dependent trends in heavy-quark energy loss.
-Extensions incorporating explicit hadronization models and fully dynamic $3+1$D hydrodynamic backgrounds are under preparation and will further refine the phenomenology.
-The current results demonstrate that the momentum-dependent drag already leads to observable modifications in the suppression patterns, motivating more comprehensive future studies.
+This will allow for a more precise quantification of the influence of heavy particle momentum on their energy loss.\\ The present framework should be regarded as a baseline phenomenological study.
+The introduced momentum dependence does not aim to replace microscopic calculations, but to quantify the sensitivity of observables to effective modifications of transport coefficients.
+Future work including full hydrodynamic evolution and hadronization effects will further constrain these parameters.